toitware/demos/api/golang/README.md

-# Toitware API golang example
+# Toit API golang example

-Will list all devices in the an organization.
+Will list all devices in an organization.

-first will need a API key.
-Use `toit org api-keys` to create one.
+First, you will need an API key.
+Use the Toit CLI command `toit org api-keys` to create one.

 To run use:
 ```